technologiestiftung/odis-geoexplorer/README.md

 nvm use
 ```

-With the correct Node version, install the dependencies:
+With the correct Node version, install the dependencies.
+NOTE: We use **pnpm** here not npm!

 ```bash
 pnpm install